ElManu93/spy_wheel/README.md

 ## Future Work

 - [ ] Create 3D model for the electronics
-- [ ] See if the power supply works
+- [ ] Get a proper power supply that steps up 3,7V to the requiered 5Vs
 - [ ] Use both cores of the ESP32 in order to get more flexibilty
 - [ ] Get a RC Car
 - [ ] Recreate project for the possibility of doing races